-For most people, a good quality two- or three-season bag will be perfectly adequate for all their adventuring, but it’s worth considering all of the following when selecting a sleeping bag...
+So when considering how to choose the best sleeping bag, a good quality two- or three-season bag will be perfectly adequate for most people, but it’s worth considering all of the following when you come to make your selection.

 While other factors – such as breathability and wet-weather performance – may be a consideration, the primary function of a sleeping bag is to keep you warm.
 However, warmth is always balanced with weight and compressibility, since many users need their bags to be not only warm but also light and packable enough to take on a trip, whether they are bikepacking, backpacking, wild camping or climbing.